First, let me clarify; this is not a beginner’s guide. There are plenty of resources available for beginners:

 Then I hit the jackpot on Udemy.
-A course that had mock exams that were similar to actually taking the exam.
+A course that had mock exams that were similar to taking the real exam.
 The mock exams also had solutions too if I was really stumped.

 Sign up for this Udemy course, jump straight to the practice exams, and see how you do.
 Please don’t purchase it at full price, Udemy always has sales making their courses more affordable.

-Once complete, use that as your starting point and dive into any areas you struggled with.
+Once complete, use that as your starting point and dive into any areas you struggled on.

 The Kubernetes documentation is your best friend.
-Know how to search and find each area of the exam in the docs.
+Know how to search and find each exam area in the docs.
 More specifically, the two most important documents are: